 However, it is best to discuss your situation with a Fort Smith car accident lawyer before abandoning your claim.
 Everyone’s injuries and accidents are unique, so there may be exceptions.

 What Can the Cottrell Law Office Do For You?

 A Fort Smith car accident attorney at the Cottrell Law Office will get you the results you deserve.
 As our case results reflect, we have obtained verdicts or settlements in car accident cases ranging from $100,000 to more than $300,000 in Missouri, Arkansas, and Oklahoma.
 We handle more than car accidents, though.
 We also handle accidents involving commercial trucks, motorcycles, defective vehicles, pedestrian collisions, and other types of accident cases.
 With more than 29 years of experience, we are dedicated to putting that experience to work to provide you with top-quality service and zealous legal representation.

 At the Cottrell Law Office, we promise to work as hard as we can to get you the compensation and justice you deserve for your accident.
 Our Fort Smith, AR car accident attorney is prepared

 - Investigate the scene of the accident;

 - Determine who was at fault for the accident;

 - Handle all communication with the insurance companies.

 Contact us today for a free case review.
 We will discuss the circumstances of your case and answer any questions you might have.

-If you have questions regarding car accidents or any other personal injury matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at 800-364-8305.
+Please contact the Cottrell Law Office for a free consultation if you have questions regarding car accidents or other personal injury matters in Arkansas or Missouri.
+You can contact us either online or by calling us toll-free at (800) 364-8305.